Springfield, MA Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Springfield has net metering through City Water Light & Power, which offers 1:1 net metering allowing homeowners to receive full retail rate credits for excess solar energy sent to the grid.
+Yes, Springfield, MA has net metering through all major utility companies.
+National Grid, Eversource, and Unitil offer 1:1 net metering, meaning you receive full retail credit for excess solar energy sent to the grid.